metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 No change would be required to keep the existing behaviour (the ipaddress field could be removed, but was never part of a released API).
-In order to start using this feature, one will just need to modify the *Metal3DataTemplate* and create *Metal3IPPool* objects.
+In order to start using this feature, one will just need to modify the *Template* and create *IPPool* objects.

 ### Version Skew Strategy